Googlers-Repo/a70_overlay_pixel_props/README.md

+# DEPRECATED
+Please use the [non-spoof module](https://github.com/Googlers-Magisk-Repo/samsung_a70_overlay) and install spoofing seperratly.
+Thanks

 # A70 Overlay Pixel Props (GSI only)
 This module comes with Pixel props and corrctly generated overlays for the Samsung Galaxy A70